Staphylococcus: Biochemical identification

 Assignment of a strain to the genus Staphylococcus requires it to be a Gram-positive coccus that forms clusters, has an appropriate cell wall structure (including peptidoglycan type and teichoic acid presence) and G + C content of DNA in a range of 30–40 mol%.

 Staphylococcus species can be differentiated from other aerobic and facultative anaerobic, Gram-positive cocci by several simple tests.
 Staphylococcus species are facultative anaerobes (capable of growth both aerobically and anaerobically).
 All species grow in the presence of bile salts.

-All species of Staphylococcus aureus were once thought to be coagulase-positive, but this has since been disproven.
+All strains of Staphylococcus aureus were once thought to be coagulase-positive, but this has since been disproven.

 Growth can also occur in a 6.5% NaCl solution.
 On Baird-Parker medium, Staphylococcus species grow fermentatively, except for S. saprophyticus, which grows oxidatively.
 Staphylococcus species are resistant to bacitracin (0.04 U disc: resistance = < 10 mm zone of inhibition) and susceptible to furazolidone (100 μg disc: resistance = < 15 mm zone of inhibition).
 Further biochemical testing is needed to identify to the species level.

 Coagulase production

 One of the most important phenotypical features used in the classification of staphylococci is their ability to produce coagulase, an enzyme that causes blood clot formation.

 Seven species are currently recognised as being coagulase-positive: S. aureus, S. delphini, S. hyicus, S. intermedius, S. lutrae, S. pseudintermedius, and S. schleiferi subsp. coagulans.
 These species belong to two separate groups – the S. aureus (S. aureus alone) group and the S. hyicus-intermedius group (the remaining five).

-An eighth species has also been described – Staphylococcus leei – from patients with gastritis.

 S. aureus is coagulase-positive, meaning it produces coagulase.
 However, while the majority of S. aureus strains are coagulase-positive, some may be atypical in that they do not produce coagulase.
 S. aureus is catalase-positive (meaning that it can produce the enzyme catalase) and able to convert hydrogen peroxide (H2O2) to water and oxygen, which makes the catalase test useful to distinguish staphylococci from enterococci and streptococci.

 S. pseudintermedius inhabits and sometimes infects the skin of domestic dogs and cats.
 This organism, too, can carry the genetic material that imparts multiple bacterial resistance.
 It is rarely implicated in infections in humans, as a zoonosis.

 S. epidermidis, a coagulase-negative species, is a commensal of the skin, but can cause severe infections in immunosuppressed patients and those with central venous catheters.

 S. saprophyticus, another coagulase-negative species that is part of the normal vaginal flora, is predominantly implicated in genitourinary tract infections in sexually active young women.

 In recent years, several other Staphylococcus species have been implicated in human infections, notably S. lugdunensis, S. schleiferi, and S. caprae.

 Common abbreviations for coagulase-negative staphylococci are CoNS, CNS, or CNST.
 The American Society for Microbiology abbreviates coagulase-negative staphylococci as "CoNS".